 When a band is selected from one of the Bands Panels, the Details Panel is populated with all the data points related to that specific source.
 The information provided includes: start time, end time, value of the data point, metadata, and more.
 When a data point is selected, the Details Panel will scroll to its location and highlight it.

-Right Panel

-The Right Panel consists of the following tabs:

-Selected Point Tab
+Right Panel: Selected Point

-When a data point is selected, the Selected Point Tab will display more details about a data point.
+When a data point is selected, the Selected Point Panel will display more details about a data point.
 The information displayed will include: start time, end time, and value of the data point metadata.

 Top Bar

-The Top Bar contains the Global Band Settings, the Main Menu and other options to manipulate the view.
+The Top Bar contains the Global Band Settings, the Main Menu and options to manipulate the view.
 When bands are added, the Global Band Settings will configure default values.
 Some examples of this functionality include: changing the default line color, updating the width of the labels and more.
 Please refer to the Global Band Settings section for more detailed information.

-The Main Menu displays options such as: Management of Output, Time Cursor and Epochs, and Situational Awareness.
+The Main Menu displays options such as: Management of Output, Time Cursor, Epochs, and Situational Awareness.

 How to: Manipulate the Application Layout

 In the Top Bar, click the Panels icon.

 A list of options to toggle the visibility of RAVEN's panels appears.
 Select one of the options to toggle the selected panel in the application.

-Source ExplorerPS
+Source Explorer

+The Left Panel of the application contains the Source Explorer, shown at Figure 3.
+The Source Explorer allows navigation between data sources and selects the sources desired to be visualized in the Bands Panels.
+In addition, the Source Explorer contains pins, which will be explained in detail in the Pins Section.